Like this site:

 Walking vs Running - Injury Considerations

 Walking is one of the easiest forms of exercise in the world, because it comes so naturally.
-Running also comes naturally, but it takes an extra effort on many levels that walking simply doesn't.
+Running may also come naturally to many of us, but it takes an extra effort on many levels that walking simply does not.

 Walking is also great exercise for you when you haven't exactly kept up with your working out or exercising through the years.
 It is a very safe form of exercise.

-When you go walking, even walking briskly, you don't have nearly the risk of sustaining an injury that you do if you start running again.
+When you go walking, even walking briskly, you don't have nearly the injury risk that you do if you start running again.

-Some of us spend a decade or more on the couch to then start of an ambitious running program after a wake-up call.
-This can often lead to injuries.
+Some of us spend a decade or more on the couch to then start off an ambitious running program after a wake-up call.
+And if we are not careful, it leads to an injury.
+We run too fast, too far.
+If "too much too soon"-itis was a running injury, many runners would be diagnosed with it... !

-Running puts extra stress on the lower back and even the shoulders.
+Running puts extra stress on the lower back and legs predominantly.

-Running also puts extra stress on the knees, ankles, and bones and tendons of the feet and lower legs.
+Running also puts extra stress on the knees, ankles and bones and tendons of the feet and lower legs.
 Many people who first get into running experience shin splints or other overuse injuries.
-Shin splints are a terrible pain in the shins brought on by the impacts of running.
+Shin splints are an annoying pain in the shins brought on by the impacts of running.

 But still, the statistic is there.
 When you run, chances are fairly high that you may experience injuries along the way.

-When you walk, even when you walk rapidly, you just aren't going to experience the impacting pains or the muscle pulls that you may get from running.
+When you walk, even when you walk rapidly, you just aren't going to experience the impact, the forces on your body that you may get from running.

 This is not to say that running is unsafe.
 But you need to learn to take it easy as you start off with running, build up slowly and listen to your body, taking rest as needed.